Contact Us Today (424) 372-3112

 Breathalyzer Exam

-After you have been pulled over by police, you will be asked to perform some field sobriety tests, and they will administer this exam if they have reason to believe you were driving under the influence.
+After police have pulled you over, you will be asked to perform some field sobriety tests, and they will administer this exam if they have reason to believe you were driving under the influence.

-This exam consist of you breathing a continuous breath into the breathalyzer machine will analyzes your breath and then calculates your BAC.
-If you have a BAC above the legal limit of 0.08, you will be arrested at the scene on suspicion of driving under the influence.
+This exam consists of you breathing continuously into the breathalyzer machine, which analyzes your breath and then calculates your BAC.
+If your BAC is above the legal limit of 0.08, you will be arrested at the scene on suspicion of driving under the influence.

-Typically, a second breathalyzer exam is administered once you arrive at the police station.
+A second breathalyzer exam is typically administered once you arrive at the police station.
 If you have a BAC over the legal limit, you should expect to be formally charged with driving under the influence.
 It's important to note that the second breathalyzer results are admissible at trial.

-It's also important to note that a breathalyzer result over 0.08 does not guarantee you will be be convicted of DUI.
+It's also important to note that a breathalyzer result over 0.08 does not guarantee a DUI conviction.
 Rather, you can challenge the results of the breathalyzer exam and might even win your case.
-If you have been arrested for suspicion of drunk driving, you need to have a lawyer review the details of your case in spite of any chemical test that were performed.
+If you have been arrested for suspicion of drunk driving, you need to have a lawyer review the details of your case regardless of any chemical tests performed.

-Breath tests results in DUI cases in Los Angeles are not an exact science and could be challenged by our attorneys.
-As stated above, the results of these breathalyzer exams are the primary factor used by prosecutors, judges, and a jury to convict people in driving under the influence cases.
+Breath test results in DUI cases in Los Angeles are not an exact science and could be challenged by our attorneys.
+As stated above, the results of these breathalyzer exams are the primary factor used by prosecutors, judges, and juries to convict people in driving under the influence cases.

 How to Challenge the Results of a Breathalyzer

-It's a common belief by many people who have been arrested for DUI that their results on the breathalyzer exam can't be challenged and their case is lost.
-This is simply a common myth and had lead to countless individuals to be convicted of DUI over many years.
+It's a common belief by many people who have been arrested for DUI that their results on the breathalyzer exam can't be challenged, and their case is lost.
+This is simply a common myth and has led to countless individuals being convicted of DUI over many years.

-There are a variety of methods an experienced Los Angeles DUI attorney can challenge the results of a DUI breath test, depending on the specific details of your case.
-For example, we might be able to show to have a medical condition which caused the breathalyzer to show your BAC was higher than it actually was.
+An experienced Los Angeles DUI attorney can use various methods to challenge the results of a DUI breath test, depending on the specific details of your case.
+For example, we might be able to show you have a medical condition that caused the breathalyzer to show your BAC was higher than it was.

-The final result of your DUI breath test is the stating point in your case it will determine the nature of your case.
-We might be able to make valid legal defenses that could put the breath test examination into question and ultimately best your DUI case.
-Let's review the various common methods below on how to challenge results of a breathalyzer exam.
+The final result of your DUI breath test is the starting point of your case.
+It will determine the nature of your case.
+We might be able to make valid legal defenses that could put the breath test examination into question and ultimately beat your DUI case.
+Let's review the various common methods below to challenge the results of a breathalyzer exam.

 Showing that Breathalyzers are not Reliable

-It's typically accepted by experts who testify in DUI cases that the breath test machine used by police are not always accurate.
-These machines have an “error rate,” which means in a close case, this could be used by a lawyer to beat your case or at least used a a tool to negotiate with the prosecutor for favorable plea bargain.
-There have been published articles showing the breathalyzer machines are not always reliable.
+Experts who testify in DUI cases typically accept that the breath test machines used by police are not always accurate.
+These machines have an “error rate,” which means that in a close case, a lawyer could use this to beat your case or at least use it as a tool to negotiate with the prosecutor for a favorable plea bargain.
+Published articles show that breathalyzer machines are not always reliable.

-In fact, some scientists have concluded that breathalyzers fail the legitimacy test.
-An experienced lawyer can challenge the breathalyzer results by showing the level of inaccurate results, meaning they simply lack reliability.
+Some scientists have concluded that breathalyzers fail the legitimacy test.
+An experienced lawyer can challenge the breathalyzer results by showing inaccurate results, meaning they lack reliability.

 It should be noted that the DUI cases having the best chance of a favorable outcome using this type of challenge are the cases where the reading on the DUI breath test machine are close to the legal limit and when you were able to pass some field sobriety test.